Skip to content

 SymptomCheck

 Agent not receiving actionsCheck the gateway logs for upstream messages.
-Verify X-A2UI-Session header in browser Network tab.
+Verify if the agent has subscribed to MCP resource notifications

-Components not renderingCheck if agent is passing the correct sessionid in the tool call.
+Components not renderingCheck if agent is passing the correct session id and surface id in the tool call.